dominicbeesley/blitter-vhdl-6502/doc/getting-started.md

 <img src="assets/getting-started/w65c02-boot-1.jpg" width="80%" />

 Notice that the boot message now says "65C02 8MHz".
+You may also type

+    \*BLINFO

+as a command to see the configuration.

 There's not much you can do other than type in BASIC programs as there is no filing system present yet.